 We ensure young children get the best start in life by supporting and regulating the early childhood education and care sector.
-We unlock excellence and unleash the potential of two-thirds of school children in NSW.
-We're proudly public and the largest education system in Australia.
-We nurture opportunities for every learner to develop the skills needed for their chosen career path, helping shape the industries of tomorrow.
+We are the largest provider of public education in Australia with responsibility for delivering high-quality public education to two-thirds of the NSW student population.